 Because R identifies the loaded EuStockMarkets data as time series, the plot command interprets the x-values as time and plots the x-axis as a time axis.

-Expressions for the three steps load, rename, plot are now written in R and executed.
-Comments and explanatory text are also added to the code but must be indicated accordingly with the # symbol so that the R interpreter knows that that those parts do not need to be executed.
+Expressions for the three steps load, rename, and plot are now written in R and executed.
+Comments and explanatory text are also added to the code but must be indicated with the # symbol so that the R interpreter knows that those parts do not need to be executed.

 # load EU Stock Markets data set